PrivacyHawk Logo

 3 - Social Engineering Scams:

 Social engineering scams manipulate individuals into divulging personal information.
-Being cautious about sharing personal information, especially with unfamiliar individuals, is crucial.
+It is crucial to be cautious about sharing personal information, especially with unfamiliar individuals.

 • Deceptive Requests for Personal Information: